gear-foundation/gear-wiki/docs/examples/Gaming/racingcars.md

 ![Racing Cars](../img/racingcars.png)

-In a well-known Ethereum-based [0xMonaco](https://0xmonaco.ctf.paradigm.xyz/) game, central components were necessary to enable multi-block gameplay.
-However, in the case of Vara, the game operates <u>fully on-chain</u>, thanks to the asynchronous messaging paradigm.
+In a well-known Ethereum-based [0xMonaco](https://mirror.xyz/matchboxdao.eth/-xVvvo36y-LHvrW99heb4VJ-xAOWQ-BQAx6MCwHLWnk) game, participants upload their personalized program strategies, all managed by a central Master contract.
+Central components were necessary to enable multi-block gameplay.

+However, in the case of Vara, the game operates **fully on-chain**, thanks to the asynchronous messaging paradigm.
 Various actors (programs) communicate with each other, and if a game round can't be accommodated within a single block, it carries over into subsequent ones.

-For this example version, the game was refined to enhance its appeal.
-The game entails a competition where a user races against two pre-uploaded programs on the blockchain.
-Three cars vie to be the first to cross the finish line in several moves.
-Both the user and the program algorithms decide their next move – whether to accelerate or sabotage another car to slow it down.
+For this version of the game, improvements were made to increase its appeal.
+The game features a competition where a player races against two pre-loaded programs on the blockchain.
+Participants have three cars: the player's car is green, while the competitors' cars are white.
+Both the player and the program algorithms can choose to either accelerate, moving the car forward, or shoot at the nearest car to slow it down.
+The objective is to cross the finish line first to win the race.

 The source code for the game program and algorithm examples are available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/car-races).
 The [frontend application](https://github.com/gear-foundation/dapps/tree/master/frontend/apps/racing-car-game) facilitates gameplay and interacts with the programs.